Arizona Memorial at Pearl Harbor

 View of sunken USS Arizona

-• Arizona Memorial chapel with engraved names on marble and flag
+Memorial wall in the Arizona Memorial chapel with engraved names of the fallen

 Ferry boat returning to Memorial